zapata-engineering/orquestra-core/docs/guides/optimizers.rst

 - What if I want only *some* evaluations to be saved?
 For instance, if we suspect there will be one million calls, maybe it is enough to save memory and save only every tenth entry?
-- Want if I want to store some more info?
+- What if I want to store some more info?
 Maybe our cust function produces some other artifacts that are worth saving for the purpose of further analysis?

-The :code:`orquestra-opt` package contains everything you need to accomplish this task.
+The :code:`orquestra-opt` package contains everything you need to accomplish those goals.
 To properly discuss how to do this, we need to introduce a new concept.
 Enter *recorders*.

 Recorders